Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 15.33.08 UTC
+- WIB: Selasa, 26 November 2024 16.28.02 UTC
-- WITA: Selasa, 26 November 2024 16.33.08 UTC
+- WITA: Selasa, 26 November 2024 17.28.02 UTC
-- WIT: Selasa, 26 November 2024 17.33.08 UTC
+- WIT: Selasa, 26 November 2024 18.28.02 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature